tune9/project-1/README.md

 # Summarizing the strategy

-We have created an algorithm with the following parameters.
+I created an algorithm with the following parameters.

 Go long if all parameters are met:
 1. Volatility is in the top 25 percent of all recorded values.